|Course Listing||Graduate Student Handbook (Cognition & Perception)||Graduate Student Handbook (Social)|

 2. The Middle

-Regular Committee Meetings: While working on the dissertation, the student should meet with the 3-member committee AT LEAST ONCE EVERY SIX MONTHS to review progress and to discuss problems which might have developed.
-This in no way precludes more frequent meetings with the sponsor, or with other committee (or faculty) members, individually or as a group.
+Regular Committee Meetings: While working on the dissertation, the student should meet at least once every six months with the members of the committee individually or in groups to review progress and to discuss problems that might have developed.
 It is the responsibility of the student and the sponsor to keep the committee current on the development of the thesis work.
-It is strongly recommended that the committee be convened:
+It is strongly recommended that the full committee be convened:

 Dissertation Draft: The sponsor works closely with the doctoral candidate in developing the dissertation draft.
 Candidates are advised to examine copies of dissertations that have been prepared by other students who worked with the sponsor to get a sense of the format and scope of the document.
 Unlike usual course papers, the dissertation typically goes through multiple, extensive revisions before it is ready to be defended.
-Revisions are usually suggested by committee members as well as the sponsor prior to the defense.
-When the sponsor and all the active committee members have made comments on the draft and agree that the revised dissertation is ready to defend, then each should complete and sign Form C (Doctoral Thesis Approval Sheet).
-When possible, the Active Committee should convene at the time the members prepare to sign Form C. The approval for the defense must be unanimous, and all copies of Form C must be submitted to the Academic Affairs Coordinator before the defense is scheduled.
+Committee members should review later drafts.
+They will typically make suggestions for revision prior to the defense.
+When the sponsor and the other committee members agree that the revised dissertation is ready to defend, then each should complete and sign Form C (Doctoral Thesis Approval Sheet).
+When possible, the committee should convene at the time the members prepare to sign Form C. The approval for the defense must be unanimous.
+All copies of Form C must be submitted to the Academic Affairs Office before the defense is scheduled and before Readers are appointed (see below).

 3. The Final Stretch

-Signing up for Graduation: You must arrange to graduate through TORCHTONE approximately four months before the degree date (check with the Academic Affairs staff for the exact date).
+Signing up for Graduation: There are three GSAS graduation dates each year in January, May and September and the GSAS procedures and schedules for each are described here.
+You must arrange to graduate through Albert at least three months before the degree date (check with the Academic Affairs staff or check the GSAS Submitting Your Dissertation page for the exact date).
 If there is any chance you will finish in time please sign up.
 If it has been some time since you signed up for graduation, it is always a good idea to check with Degree and Diploma (x84260).
-Do not wait until the last week to check on this.
-Many students have not been eligible to graduate when they planned because they were not on the graduation list.

 4. The Finish

 The Readers (Form D).
-At least a month prior to the time the defense is scheduled, two or more additional faculty members are appointed by the Department Chair to serve as Readers.
+At least a month prior to the time the defense is scheduled, two or more additional faculty members are chosen to serve as Readers.
 Readers are faculty members with expertise relevant to the dissertation topic, but who have not taken a major role in the development of the dissertation research.
 Their formal role is to assure quality control of the dissertation process by providing independent evaluations of the research quality, and by certifying that the dissertation is a genuine contribution to the field.
-Inevitably, the Readers provide the candidate with feedback on the research that is helpful for subsequent publication.
 In certain cases, Readers may be appointed who are not full time psychology faculty members, but they must be approved by the Graduate School, like other external committee members.
-Suggestions for Readers are submitted to the Academic Affairs Coordinator on Form D and are approved by the Department Chair.
-The final composition of the five person Extended Committee (sponsor, two members, two readers) must include a minimum of three full-time NYU psychology faculty members, and must include one member from outside of the Cognition & Perception Program (i.e., from another Program in the Department of Psychology, from another Department at NYU, or from outside of NYU).
+Suggestions for Readers are submitted to the Academic Affairs Office on Form D and are approved by the Department Chair.
+The final composition of the five-person Extended Committee (sponsor, two members, two readers) must include a minimum of three full-time NYU psychology faculty members, and must include one member from outside of the Cognition & Perception Program (i.e., from another Program in the Department of Psychology, from another Department at NYU, or from outside of NYU).

 Distribution of the Initial Dissertation.
-Clean, legible copies (with numbered pages at least in pencil) of the dissertation MUST be distributed to the sponsor and to each of the committee members and readers AT LEAST THREE WEEKS BEFORE THE ORALS ARE SCHEDULED.
+Copies of the dissertation MUST be distributed to the sponsor and to each of the committee members and readers AT LEAST THREE WEEKS BEFORE THE ORALS ARE SCHEDULED.
+Typically these are electronic copies, but members may request hardcopy and if requested, it should be provided promptly.

 The Defense.
 The dissertation and oral defense must both be approved by at least 4 of the 5 members of the full committee.
 There are almost always additional minor revisions that are suggested in the dissertation draft as a result of discussions during the defense, and sometimes major revisions are required.
 Minor revisions are typically approved by the sponsor, but major revisions should be approved by a subset of two or more committee members.